Butterific/calisthenics/README.md

 ## 🚀 Getting Started

 Since the browser dictates strict security headers to handle WebAssembly operations involving shared memory (`SharedArrayBuffer`), you cannot run this off a static file server easily.
-Use our Vite setup!
+Use the Vite setup!

 ### 1. Install Dependencies
 Make sure you have Node >18.x installed and simply run: